AleksandrZholud/MergeSort/README.md

 ![image](https://user-images.githubusercontent.com/29590727/133098740-5c5d8c31-8ee6-4aa4-9bb7-3952bcda3c13.png)

 As you can see, sorting minimal-sorted array and unsorted array (2nd and 3rd output) are very same by the time.

-Only ~15% difference.
+Only ~15% difference!

 But if you have middle-sorted array, you will spend ~70% less time.

 ## How about sorting an array that's already sorted in reverse order?